vdavez/codingforlawyers/_chapters/ch2.md

 ### An Intro to Markdown Syntax[^1]

 Let's say you want to italicize a sentence in a document.
-In a word processor, you would highlight the sentence and either press <kbd>Ctrl-I<kbd> or the little "italics" icon.
+In a word processor, you would highlight the sentence and either press <kbd>Ctrl-I</kbd> or the little "italics" icon.
 I suppose there may be other ways, but those are the conventional ones.

 In Markdown, to do this you put an asterisk before and after the sentence.
 So `*this is an example of an italicized phrase*` would look like: *this is an example of an italicized phrase*.